apertamono/experience/README.md

 ## Crypto

 Like other early cryptocurrency enthusiasts, I got involved with development by mining, reading the code due to a lack of documentation, and finding a bug.
-But I might be the only one whose journey started with Gaycoin.
+But I might be the only one whose journey started with Gaycoin, which aimed to become the LGBT community's currency.
+Since I didn't have a Github account yet, I simply sent the developer an email.
+He confirmed my analysis and asked if I could do more, but I wasn't ready for that, while the coin wasn't getting any traction anyway.

 ![](https://blockchain-translator.com/images/gaycoin-rewards-email.png)

 [On the Monero project's self-hosted GitLab](https://repo.getmonero.org/ProkhorZ): in 2018-2019, I translated user guides to Dutch for the [Monero website](https://web.getmonero.org/).
 I also discussed issues and corrected a few errors.

 For the Kovri project, which was meant to integrate I2P network privacy with Monero, [on GitLab](https://gitlab.com/ProkhorZ): in 2018-2019, I translated documentation and the Kovri website to Dutch.
-The translation has been merged, but it's not been published on the website, since the Kovri project was more or less cancelled after releasing an alpha version.
-I also corrected a few errors.
+The translation was merged, but the Kovri project was cancelled after releasing an alpha version.

-In 2021, I completed the [CryptoZombies](https://cryptozombies.io/en/course/) Solidity courses for beginners.
-This means I can start programming smart contracts on Ethereum and compatible blockchains.
+In 2021, I completed the [CryptoZombies](https://cryptozombies.io/en/course/) courses for beginners.
+This means I could program smart contracts on Ethereum and compatible blockchains in the Solidity language.
+But I doubt whether I'm qualified to program irreversible financial applications in a responsible way, given the frequent bugs and exploits in this area.

 ![](https://i.imgur.com/92qL8rY.png)